The Stellar decomposition: A compact representation for simplicial complexes and beyond: Introduction

-The remainder of this paper is organized as follow.
+\paragraph{Outline} The remainder of this paper is organized as follows.
 In Sections~\ref{background} and~\ref{related}, we review background notions and related work, respectively.
-In Section~\ref{sec:stellar_decomposition}, we provide the definition of Stellar decomposition, in which we present all the components of a Stellar decomposition, plus the mapping functions that define the relation between the indexed entities and the regions of the decomposition.
-Then, we describe the encoding of the complex and of the cells of the complex indexed by the regions of the decomposition.
-In Section~\ref{sec:stellar_tree}, we define the Stellar tree, a spatio-topological realization of the Stellar decomposition, as well as an encoding of its hierarchical decomposition.
-Section~\ref{sec:stellar_tree_generation} provides an algorithm to generate a Stellar tree and to reindex the underlying mesh for improved spatial locality and encoding.
-In Section~\ref{sec:storage}, we compare the Stellar tree to several state-of-the-art topological data structures for manifold and non-manifold complexes.
-In Section~\ref{sec:general_strategy}, we describe a general mesh processing paradigm that can be followed by any Stellar tree application, which we employ in Section~\ref{sec:local_topo_rels} to extract local topological features from the Stellar tree and in Section~\ref{sec:stellar_build_structures} to generate existing topological data structures from a Stellar tree.
-We conclude in Section~\ref{sec:stellar_conclusions} with some remarks and directions for future work.
+In Section~\ref{sec:stellar_decomposition}, we define Stellar decompositions, describe our compact encoding, and provide a high-level description of the procedure for generating a Stellar decomposition.
+In Section~\ref{sec:stellar_tree}, we define the Stellar tree, a spatio-topological realization of the Stellar decomposition.
+In Section~\ref{sec:general_strategy}, we describe a general mesh processing paradigm that can be followed by applications defined on a Stellar tree.
+In Section~\ref{sec:threshold_calibration}, we discuss our experimental setup and evaluate how our tuning parameter affects the quality of a Stellar tree's decomposition and its performance in extracting topological features.
+We then compare Stellar trees to several state-of-the-art topological data structures in Section~\ref{sec:storage}.
+In Section~\ref{sec:local_topo_rels}, we describe how to extract local connectivity information from the Stellar tree and evaluate the performance of these algorithms.
+We provide a high-level overview of several mesh processing and analysis applications that have benefited from Stellar trees to process large datasets in Section~\ref{sec:stellar_ecosystem} and conclude in Section~\ref{sec:stellar_conclusions} with some remarks and directions for future work.